This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 How is Birding & Where to watch birds in Vietnam?

-For those interested in birding for only a few days, Cat Tien National Park in the south is a great choice.
-The Mekong delta region offers several small birding spots, such as Tram Chim Wetland Reserve, Tien Giang or Ben Tre province’s muddy beaches, and bird sanctuaries that are ideal for waterbirds and waders during migration season.
-Da Lat plateau in the mountains offers beautiful landscapes and unique birdlife, as well as a cooler climate.
+For those interested in short-term birding, Cat Tien National Park in the south is a great choice.
+The Mekong delta region also offers several birding spots, such as Tram Chim Wetland Reserve, Tien Giang or Ben Tre province’s muddy beaches.
+These sanctuaries are ideal for waterbirds and waders during migration season.
+Or else if you want to go somewhere cooler, Dalat plateau in the central highland will be ideal for you to enjoy beautiful landscapes and birding.

-Yok Don National Park in the central highlands is a different kind of habitat, with deciduous deptrocarp forest, and the Serepok river is home to the Mekong Wagtail.
-Kon Tum plateau also offers great birding opportunities, with the Chestnut-eared Laughingthrush, Golden-winged Laughingthrush, and Black-crowned Barwing as main targets for birders.
-The road between Kon Tum and Quang Nam provinces near Ngoc Linh Mountain provides access to Golden-winged Laughingthrush at Mang Ri and Ngoc Lay, while Mang Den is a good spot to find the Chestnut-eared Laughingthrush.
+Unlike the Dalat plateau, Yok Don National Park, also in the central highland, has different kinds of habitat, including deciduous deptrocarp forest, and the Serepok river, home to the Mekong Wagtail.
+Kon Tum plateau also offers great opportunities for birding, with the Chestnut-eared Laughingthrush, Golden-winged Laughingthrush, and Black-crowned Barwing.
+The road between Kon Tum and Quang Nam provinces near Ngoc Linh Mountain provides access to Golden-winged Laughingthrush for birders at Mang Ri and Ngoc Lay, while Mang Den is a good spot to find the Chestnut-eared Laughingthrush.

-For lowland Annamite provinces, there are good birding spots near Hue city, Da Nang, and Bach Ma National Park, which is one of the best birding spots in Vietnam.
-Phong Nha–Ke Bang National Park in the north offers a great limestone forest and caves with unique bird species, such as Sooty Babbler and Limestone Leaf-warbler.
+For lowland Annamite provinces, there are also good birding spots near Hue city, Da Nang.
+While Bach Ma National Park is one of the best birding spots in Vietnam, Phong Nha–Ke Bang National Park in the north offers a great limestone forest and caves with unique bird species, such as Sooty Babbler and Limestone Leaf-warbler.

 In the north, there are several great birding sites near Ha Noi, including Tam Dao National Park, just a 1.5-hour drive from Noi Bai airport, and Ba Vi Mountain.
-Cuc Phuong National Park boasts some of the best limestone forests, where you can see the Red-collared Woodpecker.
+You can spot the Red-collared Woodpecker in the evergreen forests at Cuc Phuong National Park .
 For those interested in Sino-Himalayan avifauna, the Sa Pa – Fansipan region is a must-visit, and Ba Be National Park is a great spot to see the White-eared Night-heron.

 Hot-spot for Birding in Vietnam